Chris-Harvey0/CSC8110-Cloud-Computing/README.md

 For the Locust image two services were defined; one to host the web front end and one to simulate the worker nodes for load testing.
 This docker_compose.yml configuration was then deployed onto a Docker swarm.
 ## Task 2
-For this task a Java program was downloaded which is used for performance monitoring.
+For this task the [cadvisor scraper Java program](https://github.com/ncl-iot-team/cadvisor-scraper) was downloaded.
+This program makes use of the cadvisor instance to get performance statistics of one of the Docker containers.
 This needed to be modified slightly to work with the Docker swarm being used.
 So modifications were made and then this Java program was made into a Docker image and pushed to my repository on Docker hub.
 ## Task 3